Efficiency-of-RELAX/CYP8B1/README.md

 ---
 ### Detection of selection in Genomic data.

-We can detect selection or signatures of selection from DNA sequence of organisms.
+We can detect signatures of selection from DNA sequence of organisms.
 The past fifty six years have seen the development and application of numerous statistical methods to identify genomic regions that appear to be shaped by natural selection.
 Natural selection is based on the simple observation of fitness-enhancing traits.

 <p align="middle">